Coding in Minecraft

 Minecraft is the best-selling video game of all time, and 51% of U.S. children age 9 to 11 play it.
 Coding in Minecraft leverages that familiarity to help students learn the basics of coding through a teacher-facilitated program (read: you don’t have to be a coding expert).
 Learners are taught basic coding concepts as they navigate through the familiar world of Microsoft’s Minecraft: Education Edition.

 - Collaborate with other students,

 - Course Outlines

 Coding in Minecraft's Capstone credential covers the learning objectives from all 3 courses and can be achieved by passing a proctored Capstone exam.
 For more information on the the Capstone Credential exam click here

 Perfect transition to coding certifications

-Students who complete the advanced course are prime candidates to continue in their learning and earn industry-recognized certifications such as Microsoft Technology Associate, Unity Certified User, or App Development with Swift.
+Students who complete the advanced course are prime candidates to continue in their learning and earn industry-recognized certifications such as IT Specialist Certification, Unity Certified User or App Development with Swift.

 Request a demo